 Review concepts in Statistics such as descriptive stats, correlation, and hypothesis testing

-Pose challenge questions for engagement and to allow students to interpret visualizations and hypothesize.
+Pose challenge questions for engagement and allow students to interpret visualizations and hypothesize.
 Students may have difficulty limiting inferences to within the scope of the dataset, so discuss over-hypothesizing beyond the data.

 Discuss the difference between Inferential vs. Predictive modeling